waal70/home-infra/README.md

 * The ansible control node can be configured using the role "ansible_control"
 * Most notably, a public-private keypair for user "ansible"
 * Private git repository containing sensitive information (ssh-keys) named 'home' as a peer of 'home-infra'
+* This repository should have ansible-vault, inventory and ssh-keys subdirectories

 ## Sensitive info